zulfadz/the-plain/_posts/2022-06-06-finite-difference-derivation.md

 import numpy as np
 import matplotlib.pyplot as plt

 #Size of matrix mxm.
-Needs to be odd
+Needs to be odd and larger than derivatives order n
 nop=3
 # Set order of derivative (1 - first derivative, 2 - second derivative and so on)
 n = 1